Gene Robinson

 Vicky Gene Robinson (Note: Robinson states his birth name as Vicky Gene Robinson from his grandfather Victor and his mother Imogene; as a baby he was not expected to survive and his parents were expecting a girl.
 Various sources also reported "Vicki" and "Imogene".
 Robinson and most reliable sources use V. Gene Robinson.) (born May 29, 1947) is a retired bishop of the Episcopal Diocese of New Hampshire.
 Robinson was elected bishop coadjutor in 2003 and succeeded as bishop diocesan in March 2004.
 Before becoming bishop, he served as Canon to the Ordinary for the Diocese of New Hampshire.

 Robinson is widely known for being the first openly gay priest to be consecrated a bishop in a major Christian denomination believing in the historic episcopate, a matter of significant controversy.
 (Note: Otis Charles was bishop of the Episcopal Diocese of Utah from 1971 to 1986.
 After his retirement, in 1993, Charles publicly came out as a gay man, the first Christian bishop ever to take such a step.)
-After his election, many theologically traditional Episcopalians in the United States abandoned the Episcopal Church, formed the Anglican Church in North America (ACNA) and aligned themselves with bishops outside the Episcopal Church in the United States, a process called the Anglican realignment.
+After his election, many theologically traditional Episcopalians in the United States abandoned the Mainline Protestant Episcopal Church, formed the Anglican Church in North America (ACNA) and aligned themselves with bishops outside the Episcopal Church in the United States, a process called the Anglican realignment.
 His story has appeared in print and film.

 In 2010, Robinson announced his intention to retire in 2013 at 65.
 His successor is A. Robert Hirschfeld.

 Early life

-Robinson's parents were poor tenant farmers who worked in the tobacco fields as sharecroppers.
+Robinson's parents were poor tenant farmers in Lexington, Kentucky, who worked in the tobacco fields as sharecroppers.
 The family used an outhouse, drew water from a cistern, and did laundry in a cast-iron tub over an open flame.
 Their house did not have running water until Robinson was ten years old.
 When Robinson was born, he was so seriously ill that the doctor was certain he would not survive.
 He was temporarily paralyzed from birth and his head was misshapen.
 So likely was Robinson's death that the physician asked Robinson's father Charles for a name for the baby's birth and death certificates.
 Robinson's parents were young (his mother Imogene was twenty) and they were hoping for a girl.
 They named the baby "Vicky Gene Robinson" for Charles' father Victor and the baby's mother Imogene.
 For a long time, Robinson's parents believed the boy would die soon.
 Much later in life, Robinson's father would tell him he couldn't take any joy in the boy's development because he always thought each step was going to be the last thing.
 Robinson's parents were members of a small Disciples of Christ congregation.
 Robinson describes his childhood as very religious.
-Robinson had perfect Sunday School attendance for thirteen years.
+He had perfect Sunday School attendance for thirteen years.